-- Write a good cover letter describing your interest in health-related research, future academic plans and reasons for seeking an internship at the NIH.
+- Write a strong cover letter describing your interest in health-related research, future academic plans, and reasons for seeking an internship at the NIH.

-- Also visit the web sites of other NIH Institutes and Centers that may be of interest to you.
+- Visit the websites of other NIH Institutes and Centers that may be of interest to you.

-Summer interns are selected by the NIAMS Career Development and Outreach Branch (CDOB) on a rolling basis through May.
+Summer interns are selected by a committee and finalized by the NIAMS (CDOB) on a rolling basis.
 Selections are made based on the information supplied on the candidate’s application.
-Candidates interested in working in specific laboratories or research areas within NIAMS should indicate their preferences on the application or through follow-up contact (email preferred) with the CDOB office.
+Candidates interested in working in specific laboratories or research areas within NIAMS should indicate their preferences on the application.

 The CDOB office will inform candidates of their selection.
 Successful candidates will be required to submit the following documentation prior to beginning their training: